 Individual Vehicle Approval) is a UK national scheme and the most likely route for those manufacturing or importing single vehicles or very small numbers.
 IVA does not normally require CoP (unless in conjunction with the N1 Enhancements Scheme outlined below) as it is based on inspection of each vehicle, although most bodybuilders and converters will work with manufacturers to ensure there is no warranty compromise.

 Under IVA, vehicles have to be inspected by the Vehicle and Operator Services Agency (VOSA) in Great Britain or the Driver and Vehicle Agency (DVA) in Northern Ireland.

 N1 Enhancement scheme

 To cater for certain vehicles which are modified before registration such as panel vans and some pick-up trucks) VCA has developed the “N1 Enhancements Scheme” which is a light touch way of ensuring compliance with the national regulations.

 If the enterprise decides it does need an approval for a vehicle VCA has provided a ‘light touch’ scheme which will enable an enterprise to apply for, and receive, an IVA through a mainly administrative process.
-The scheme is open to enterprises with CoP clearance, they will need to demonstrate that they have suitable processes, controls and documentation.
-They will need to submit a vehicle for inspection to show that the measures outlined above are robust and produce vehicles in compliance with the required standard.
+The scheme is open to enterprises with CoP Clearance from VCA.
+To get CoP Clearance an enterprise will need to demonstrate that they have suitable processes, controls and documentation.
+They will also need to submit a vehicle for inspection to show that the measures outlined above are robust and produce vehicles in compliance with the required standard.

-Customer application form and support information (PDF 879.2KB)*
+Customer application form and support information (PDF 826KB)*